Department: Mayer Library

 The Mildred R. and Frederick M. Mayer Library is the art research library of the Dallas Museum of Art.
 Originally established in 1936, the collection opened to the public in 1944, and has grown over time into an essential resource for DMA staff, docents, and the general public.
 The non-circulating collection numbers 100,000 volumes and supports research on all areas of the Museum’s encyclopedic collection.
 For more information, visit http://dma.org/research/library.

 Applicants must include all of the items below in order for the online application to be complete.
 Incomplete applications will not be considered and late materials will not be accepted.
 Please include 2 academic or professional references that are familiar with your work.
 Recommendation letters are not required, but will be accepted.
 Recommenders can send letters to Library@dma.org.
-All application materials are due no later than April 15, 2019.
+Applications will be accepted until the position is filled.

 Files should be uploaded in PDF format with your last name and document type as the file name: e.g. Smith_Personal Statement.